Spuyten Duyvil Creek: Early history

 Spuyten Duyvil Creek was originally a narrow tidal strait connecting the Hudson River to the west and the headwaters of the Harlem River to the east, both of which were fed by the waters of Tibbetts Brook flowing south from the Bronx.
 When the Dutch settlers arrived they found its tidal waters turbulent and difficult to handle.
 Though its tides raced, there was no navigable watercourse joining it with the headwaters of the Harlem River, which flowed in an S-shaped course southwest and then north into the East River.
 Steep cliffs along the Spuyten Duyvil's mouth at the Hudson prevented any bridge there, but upstream it narrowed into a rocky drainage.
 Prior to the development of the Bronx, the creek was fed by Tibbetts Brook, which begins in Yonkers, Westchester County, and intersected with the creek at modern West 230th Street.
 The brook currently ends above ground within Van Cortlandt Park, emptying into the Harlem River system at the Wards Island Water Pollution Control Plant via underground sewers.

 During the 17th century, the only mode of transportation across the Harlem River was by ferry from the east end of 125th Street.
 The ferry was established in 1667 and operated by Johannes Verveelen, a local landowner.
 Many settlers circumvented the toll for the ferry by crossing the creek from northern Marble Hill to modern Kingsbridge, Bronx, a point where it was feasible to wade or swim through the waters.
 This area was known as the "wading place", and had previously been used by Native Americans.
 In response, Verveelen had the creek fenced off at the wading place, though travelers simply tore the barrier down.
 In 1669 Verveelen transplanted his ferry to the northern tip of Marble Hill, at today's Broadway and West 231st Street.

-In 1693 Frederick Philipse, a Dutch nobleman who had sworn allegiance to the Crown upon the British takeover of Dutch New Netherlands, built the King's Bridge at Marble Hill near what is now West 230th Street in the Bronx.
+In 1693 Frederick Philipse, a powerful Dutch landowner who had sworn allegiance to the Crown upon the British takeover of Dutch New Netherlands, built the King's Bridge at Marble Hill near what is now West 230th Street in the Bronx.
 Originally a merchant in New Amsterdam, Philipse had purchased vast landholdings in what was then Westchester County.
 Granted the title Lord of Philipse Manor, he established a plantation and provisioning depot for his shipping business upriver on the Hudson in present-day Sleepy Hollow.
 His toll bridge provided access and opened his land to settlement.
 Later, it carried the Boston Post Road.
 In 1758, the Free Bridge was erected by Jacob Dyckman, opening on January 1, 1759.
 Stagecoach service was later established across the span.
 The new bridge proceeded to take much of the traffic away from the King's Bridge.
 The Free Bridge was destroyed during the American Revolution.
 Following the war, Philipse Manor was forfeited to the state legislature, after which the King's Bridge was free.